techthevote/techthevote.github.io/faq.md

 ### How do I learn more or get more help?
 {: .question }

-Reach out to us at [info@techthevote.org](mailto:info@techthevote.org) or join us on Slack (see how on our _Resources_ page) to chat with PMs, designers and engineers interested in helping you brainstorm product ideas and answer implementation questions.
+Reach out to us at [info@techthevote.org](mailto:info@techthevote.org) or join us on Slack (see how on our <a href="./resources" class="nav-element">_Resources_ page</a>) to chat with PMs, designers and engineers interested in helping you brainstorm product ideas and answer implementation questions.

 ---

 ### What are the key election milestones and deadlines by state?
 {: .question }

-The full calendar of state registration and early vote deadlines is in Google's Civic Information spreadsheet.
+The full calendar of state registration and early vote deadlines is in <a href="https://docs.google.com/spreadsheets/d/1iWwgneNFajwDlFx91SLCHUxUJOSO7lR0G5zUWFK0YY4/edit#gid=0" target="_blank" class="inline_link">Google's Civic Information spreadsheet</a>.
 You can request access by [filling out this form](https://docs.google.com/forms/d/e/1FAIpQLSe5hF4w1LuO_d4KSlbX1aGtv67XasNjhJc73QbWlkrYVldX_Q/viewform){:target="_blank"}.

 Our recommendation for what to focus on and when: